 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Describe different phases of requirements engineering for software systems 2 Articulate different approaches to elicit, specify, document, and validate requirements 3 Demonstrate abilities to use a small set of tools for supporting requirements engineering phases 4 Critically articulate many and varied challenges involved and strategies available in requirements engineering phases 5 effectively work in small groups using physical and online facilities and social media technologies
+1 Describe different phases of requirements engineering for software systems 2 Show different approaches to elicit, specify, document, and validate requirements 3 Demonstrate abilities to use a small set of tools for supporting requirements engineering phases 4 Critically articulate many and varied challenges involved and strategies available in requirements engineering phases 5 Demonstrate the ability to effectively work in small groups using physical and online facilities and social media technologies

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5 3.6